 What’s Your Ceiling?

-Finally, another way to save time when finding the property worth bidding on is placing a max bid value.
+Finally, placing a max bid value is another way to save time when finding the property worth bidding on.
 I do a percentage-based ceiling (such as 30% beyond the minimum bid amount) per property, but others just set a flat amount.

 Whatever the case, this lets me save some time trying to outbid the competition for a single property; if they make a bid over my ceiling, I simply move on to the next item on my list.